 List of Common Reciprocal Verbs

-Below you'll find a list of verbs that are common used to talk about reciprocal actions.
+Below you'll find a list of verbs that are commonly used to talk about reciprocal actions.

 |to hug each other|